Sri Lanka Pet Passport & Import Regulations

 You must apply for an Import Permit from the Department of Animal Production and Health at least 2 weeks prior to your pet entering Sri Lanka.
 Once received, it is good for 90 days.

-Before your dog can enter Sri Lanka, it must found free of heartworm within 7 days of entry.
-It also must be tested for Babesiosis and Leishmaniasis.
+Before your cat or dog can enter Sri Lanka, it must found free of heartworm through blood testing within 7 days of entry unless a government veterinarian can attest the originating country is free of heartworm.
+It also must test negative for Babesiosis and Leishmaniasis.

 Pets must also be treated for internal and external parasites within 7 days of entry.